tracel-ai/burn/burn-book/src/building-blocks/module.md

 | `module.save_file(file_path, recorder)` | N/A                                      |
 | `module.load_file(file_path, recorder)` | N/A                                      |

-Similar to the backend trait, there is also the `ADModule` trait to signify a module with autodiff support.
+Similar to the backend trait, there is also the `AutodiffModule` trait to signify a module with autodiff support.

 | Burn API         | PyTorch Equivalent |
 | ---------------- | ------------------ |